mwlock/Image-Masking-Accelerator/proposal/Readme.md

 ## Proposed Solution

 The IMA will be implemented on the Nexys A7-100T board, allowing the the user to load one uncompressed 12-bit RGB colour image-mask pair onto a simulated SD card (BRAM).
-The system would then apply the image mask to the image using a XOR operation described by Rishabh Singh [3] and shown in [Figure 1](#figure-4) below.
+The system will determine which pixels are activated by means of a logical OR operation, and will then apply the image mask to the image using a XOR operation described by Rishabh Singh [3] and shown in [Figure 1](#figure-4).
 The processed image will then be displayed to a VGA interface using the methods found **Section 8.1** of the Nexys A7 reference guide [4] and timing specifications described by B, Eater [5].

 <a name="figure-4">![proposal_images/Untitled%203.png](proposal_images/Untitled%203.png)